-There will also be plenty of focus on Man United and their efforts to salvage a season that promised so much with the big money signings of Raphael Varane, Jadon Sancho and old boy Cristiano Ronaldo, yet has seen the Red Devils struggle.
+There is plenty of focus on Manchester United and their efforts to salvage a season that promised so much with the big money signings of Raphael Varane, Jadon Sancho and old boy Cristiano Ronaldo.
+Can Ralph Rangnick's Red Devil's come good?

 Whatever unfolds over the coming weeks and months, our guide has you covered - here's how to get a Premier League live stream this season and catch every 2021/22 EPL fixture online from anywhere on earth right now.